lyakoway/ai-RAG-chat/README.md

 .venv/bin/python scripts/evaluate.py --judge   # + judge scoring of answers
 ```

-Result on the full 47-scenario golden set (answers and judge:
+Result on the held-out set (answers and judge: glm-4.5-flash, hybrid
-glm-4.5-flash, hybrid retrieval):
+retrieval) — **supporting signal only**.
+Same-family self-judging is lenient;
+a strict evaluation needs `--judge-model` from another family or a human.

 | Axis                            | Average score |
 | ------------------------------- | ------------- |